 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 Lease accounting by the lessor remains largely unchanged by the new standard.
+In January 2018, the FASB issued ASU 2018-01 which amends Topic 842 to include a practical expedient for transitioning land easements that were not previously accounted for as leases to Topic 842.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, and is required to be adopted using the modified retrospective approach.
 We are currently evaluating the impact of the provisions of this new standard on our financial position and results of operations, but we expect that adoption will have a material impact on our long-term assets and liabilities.